 However, we have noticed that such films which are of very low creative quality have been celebrated by social media.
 Recently I read reviews of Porinju Mariam Jose which were nothing like the actual movie.
-It may be the tendency of people to just follow what the person before them has done – “Porinju Mariam Jose is a mass movie they say, so if I don’t say the same thing, I will be sidelined and avoided from the mainstream and social media limelight” this is the mind voice of such ‘critics’.
+It may be the tendency of people to just follow what the person before them has done – “Porinju Mariam Jose is a mass movie they say.
+If I don’t say the same thing, I will be sidelined and avoided from the mainstream and social media limelight” this is the mind voice of such ‘critics’.
 Certain movies are branded as ‘award films meant only for intellectuals and elite cinema fraternity’ like Iblis, Akale etc.

 The truth is that there is no such thing as films made only for the purpose of getting awards.
 Every filmmaker makes films primarily for entertaining people.
 The films branded as ‘award movies’ have a different creative quality which many of us cannot understand and digest.
 So what we do is, we take the opinion of another person and use it as word vomit, like the rats that followed the great Pied Piper to the river, we follow the person in front and repeat all that he says or does.
 Those rats who manage to escape this flow, are mocked at for being fools.
 This is the basic thing that is happening in social media reviews.